vercel/modelfusion/docs/concept/util/throttle.md

 By default, API calls are not throttled.
 You can configure different throttling strategies on models, either in the constructor or as function call parameters.

-Throttling can be particularly useful for [text embedding models](/concept/model/text-embedding), where each `embedText` call can result in multiple API calls.
+Throttling can be particularly useful for [text embedding](/concept/function/embed-text), where each `embedText` call can result in multiple API calls.

 Different models can share the same throttling strategy.
 This will result in a shared maximum number of API calls between them.